 Hilda Scott uses her combined passion for gadgets and bargain shopping to bring you the best prices on all things tech.
 She has a bachelor’s degree in film and media studies from Hunter College and 11 years of tech and entertainment journalism.
 Her work has been featured on Tom’s Guide, iTechPost, Examiner.com, Parlemag, Enstars, and Latin Times.
 When she's not scouting for the best deals, Hilda’s catching up on her favorite TV shows and pro wrestling matches.

-Jason brings over a decade of tech and gaming journalism experience to his role as a writer at Laptop Mag.
+Jason brings over a decade of tech and gaming journalism experience to his role as a content editor at Laptop Mag.
 He takes a particular interest in writing articles and creating videos about laptops, headphones and games.
 He has previously written for Kotaku, Stuff and BBC Science Focus.
 In his spare time, you'll find Jason looking for good dogs to pet or thinking about eating pizza if he isn't already.

 Mark Anthony Ramirez